reshux/chattyApp/README.md

 # ChattyApp

-A minimal and light Chatting application.
+A minimal and light chatting application built to practice ReactJS.

 Stack: